 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

 I have been an Order Out of Chaos (OOOC) academic planner affiliate for six years!
 My son was starting high school, and my daughter was finishing middle school when they began using these excellent planners.
-Today, I will revisit those posts where my kids and I explored the use of these academic planners.
-Follow along and see how useful these planners are for elementary school, middle school, high school, and college students.
+Today, I will revisit those posts where my kids and I explored using these academic planners.
+Follow along and see how useful these planners are for elementary, middle, high, and college students.

 Note: This is an affiliate post.
 If you click through and purchase products from the OOOC website, I will receive a small referral fee at no cost to you.
 Thank you for supporting my small business.

 This post talks about how my kids filled out and designed their planners.
 When my kids got their classes and wanted to add their subjects to the subject section, my daughter color-coded hers.
 But my son did not.
 Both kids blocked off their evening activities in the daily academic planner section so they remembered what they had to do after school.
 Feel free to visit this one to see time photos and other tips.